Brik Realty: Feature Home of the Week

 Sponsored by Brik Realty-Trussville

-On the lower level you’ll find a large den, perfect for that home gym, theater, or man cave you’ve been wanting!
-There is also a tornado shelter in the basement that remains with the house!
-The master bathroom is just one of the many reasons you’ll fall in love with this home.
+Grill out and chill out on the back deck while enjoying your backyard with tall shady trees.

-When you’re ready to check out the awesome community that’s offered, you’ll be counting down the days to call this bright and welcoming house your home.
+Located in the desirable Tutwiler subdivision & convenient to shopping, restaurants & interstate access.
+This home is the perfect combination of space, location and price.

-Check out all of the photos for this MLS listing for this home and more.
+Check out the full MLS listing and all the photos for this home here.